-Gun Fu starts, not from outside, not from the
+Gun Fu starts, not from outside, not from

-abandoning yourself and drifting into the unknown.
+others, or abandoning yourself and drifting into the unknown.

 We have stated elsewhere (in the Gun Fu philosophy section) that Gun Fu requires a solid moral foundation, and complete commitment to the highest

 principles.
-Though a Christian of fundamental persuasion, Archie s perspective was strongly influenced by Oriental philosophies.
+Though a Christian of fundamental persuasion, Archie’s perspective was strongly influenced by Oriental philosophies.
 This was also the case with his successor (me!), who spent years exploring Oriental

 teachers understood reality to consist essentially of the self, and its broad relationship to the world about us, including other entities, goings on, and the material of existence.
 Both further understood the